allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 ---
 layout: post
-title: Finite-state machines made easy — a real-life application in .NET
+title: Finite-state machines made easy
 author: [tymon.felski]
 tags: [tech, dotnet, state_machine, allegro_pay]
 ---

 Coordinating complex processes, both business and technical, can be a challenging issue in a distributed system.
-Especially when the complications associated with them, such as concurrency, idempotency, scalability and hindered testability come into play — possibly all at once.
+Especially when the complications associated with them, such as concurrency, idempotency, scalability and hindered testability, come into play — possibly all at once.
 This is definitely something that can keep many programmers awake at night.

-While that may sound dramatic, in reality there are many different solutions to this problem.
+While this may sound dramatic, in reality there are many different solutions to this problem.
-One group of such solutions extensively uses finite-state machines, also known as finite-state automata.
+One group of such solutions extensively uses finite-state machines also known as finite-state automata.
-As this article is meant to be for everyone, let’s start with some background information about what they are and how they work.
+As this article is meant for everyone, let’s start with some background information about what they are and how they work.

 ## What are finite-state machines